We may earn a commission when you buy using our links.

 Does Dashlane Have a Password Generator?

 Dashlane has a password generator that pops in whenever you create or change a password.
 You can’t configure it directly through the browser.
 You’ll have to do it from the app.
-From there, you can tweak all kinds of setting like length, character sets used and other options.
+From there, you can tweak all kinds of settings like length, character sets used and other options.

 You can also access the password generator feature from the browser extension, making for easier use when you’re just trying to come up with a password on the go.